AFKoji/AU_microbio_16S_protocol/Final_16S_protocol.md

     otu_table(basename.phyloseq)[candidate_contaminants,]
     ```

 22. Once contaminating OTUs have been identified, you can remove them using the `prune_taxa` command within the R phyloseq package.
-You can also remove taxa using the `subset_taxa` command (not shown here).

     ```R
     basename.phyloseq.decon <- prune_taxa(row.names(otu_table(basename.phyloseq)) %in% candidate_contaminants == FALSE,basename.phyloseq)
     ```

+23. If there are many contaminating OTUs within a single taxonomic lineage, it might make more sense to remove those OTUs based on their taxonomic classification rather than their OTU identifiers.
+This can be achieved in mothur using the `remove.lineage` command.
+An example to remove all _Pseudomonas_ and _Propionibacter_ is as follows, for more details see the [remove.lineage command wiki page](https://www.mothur.org/wiki/Remove.lineage)

+    ```
+    remove.lineage(constaxonomy=basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.0.03.cons.taxonomy, shared=basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.shared, taxon='Pseudomonas-Propionibacter', label=0.03))
+    ```

-23. Plot alpha diversity estimates for all your samples:
+24. Plot alpha diversity estimates for all your samples:
   * __Would rarefaction make these values more or less accurate?__

     ```R
     plot_richness(basename.phyloseq)
     ```

-24. Plot OTU abundance coloured by phylum-level classification:
+25. Plot OTU abundance coloured by phylum-level classification:

     ```R
     plot_bar(basename.phyloseq, fill="Rank2")
     ```

-25. Plot a basic NMDS (PCA) of your samples.
+26. Plot a basic NMDS (PCA) of your samples.
-  * __This is without any transformation or normalisation of the data.
-Should we be normalizing the data, for example using DESeq2, before making this kind of plot?__

     ```R
     basename.phyloseq.ord <- ordinate(basename.phyloseq, "NMDS", "bray")
     plot_ordination(basename.phyloseq, basename.phyloseq.ord, type="sample")
     ```

-26. Phyloseq (and R, for that matter) contains many other powerful analysis and plotting tools for your data.
+27. Phyloseq (and R, for that matter) contains many other powerful analysis and plotting tools for your data.
 See the [Phyloseq Homepage](https://joey711.github.io/phyloseq/index.html) for many good examples.